 Attention heatmaps are, not surprisingly, most popular with our customers who work with content marketing.
 They use them to determine what content holds people’s attention the most, if there is content that needs to be cut and where on the page to place your calls to action to get the most conversions.

 You want to use an attention heatmap to:

-Movement Heatmaps are great for seeing where users focus their attention and whether they discover the important elements on your site such as your Calls To Action.
+Movement heatmaps are great for seeing where users focus their attention and whether they discover the important elements on your site such as your calls to action (CTA).